-A good suction-side pool cleaner this has the price advantage with effective cleaning.
-It comes with 10 hoses and is easy to install.
+A good suction-side pool cleaner, this has the price advantage with effective cleaning.
+It comes with ten hoses and is easy to install.
 It works well with 1 HP pool pump and does not require any other power source.
-Its flapper moves freely thus avoiding any debris to get stuck.
+Its flapper moves freely, thus avoiding any debris to get stuck.
 The cleaner works well both in-ground and above ground.

-The cleaner easily climbs walls and is able to clean them effectively.
+The cleaner easily climbs walls and can clean them effectively.
 It is not meant to clean pool stairs and tends to have navigation issues.
 You will also need to ensure that there is no air in the hose during operation.
-To avoid this leave the cleaner in the pool.
+To avoid this, leave the cleaner in the pool.
 We found the cleaner to be more effective on screened pools as it doesn’t work on getting rid of leaves.

 The AquaNaut suction pool cleaners from Hayward have the same patented technology as the Pool Cleaner series.
 That gives the machine its self-adjusting vanes.
 Enabling the cleaner to work well even with low water flow.
 The foldable vanes also allow easy passage for large debris to pass through.

-The cleaner also has the Haywards patented roller skirt which enables the cleaner to navigate uneven surfaces while maintaining an effective cleaning action.
-If must be wondering what is the difference between Pool Cleaner and Aqua Naut model.
-The operating mechanism for both cleaners is the same. the only difference is in the colors they are available in and the handles and hubcap designs.
+The cleaner also has the Haywards patented roller skirt, which enables the cleaner to navigate uneven surfaces while maintaining an effective cleaning action.
+If you must be wondering what is the difference between Pool Cleaner and Aqua Naut model.
+The operating mechanism for both cleaners is the same.
+The only difference is in the colors they are available in and the handles and hubcap designs.

-A reliable pool cleaner for above ground pools it comes with a fun design.
+A reliable pool cleaner for above ground pools comes with a fun design.
 It comes with a patented microprocessor based Smart Drive program.
-Which ensures that the cleaner takes the quickest path across the pool to complete the cleaning cycle as quickly as possible.
+This ensures that the cleaner takes the quickest path across the pool to complete the cleaning cycle as quickly as possible.